SenteonLLC/senteonllc.github.io/beta/main.md

 `Senteon Agent` - A small program installed on each endpoint that performs actions and communicates back to Command Center

+`Master Account` - The primary account that you signed up for Senteon with.
+This account acts as a container for all of your users, data, and resources

-`Managed Account` - An account that agents/endpoints are registered to and managed from
+`Managed Account` - A "sub-account" within the Master Account that you set up per organization.
+Agents/endpoints are registered to Managed Accounts for administration

 ### Supported Operating Systems